HorizenLabs/governor-hidden-voting/README.md

 - only yes-no voting is supported
 - a single authority is responsible for performing tallying

-These limitations will be lifted in future updates of the project by
-- introducing support for abstain
-- introducing support for threshold decryption for the tallying phase

 ## Security
 This code is experimental, and has not yet been audited.
 Using it in a production system is not recommended.

-## License
-TODO